The pleural fluid Gram stain is a test to diagnose bacterial infections in or around the lungs.

-The test is performed when the provider suspects an infection of the pleural space, or when a chest x-ray reveals an abnormal collection of pleural fluid.
+The test is performed when the provider suspects an infection of the pleural space, or when a chest x-ray reveals an abnormal, usually large collection of pleural fluid.
 The Gram stain can help identify the bacteria that might be causing the infection.

 Normally, no bacteria are seen in the pleural fluid.